-All children must be at least three or four by December 1st, for the three year-old and four year-old class respectively.
-Children must be 4 years old by Oct.
-1st to attend Enrichment and toddlers must be 18 months old to attend the Parent Tot class.
+All children must be at least three or four by September 1st, for the three year-old and four year-old class or to attend 4 year old Enrichment.
+Toddlers must be 18 months – 36 months old by September 1st to attend the Fall Tot class, 18-36 months old by January 1st to to attend the Winter session or 18-36 months old by April 1st to attend the Spring the Parent Tot class.

 When can I register?

 Applications for returning families begin on February 1st.
 Applications from the public will begin on February 16.
 The application period will continue until the class is full.
-Waiting lists will be started for any class that exceeds 18 for the three year olds, and 22 for the four year olds.
+Waiting lists will be started for any class that exceeds 15 for the three year old’s, and four year old’s.

 How much does it cost?

 - Each family is responsible for meeting a fundraising goal which is based on enrollment and is determined at the beginning of the school year.
+This can vary from $100-150 a year.
 If you prefer not to participate in the fundraising activities, you have the option of covering this cost yourself.

 Additional expenses include:

-- Clean-Up deposit of $25.00 (refunded after your participation in a mid-year or year-end clean-up session)
+- Clean-Up deposit of $25.00 (included in your registration fee and refunded after your participation in a mid-year or year-end clean-up session)

 - Providing a packed lunch for your child (4’s)